satorici/satori-docs/satori_help/docs/playbooks/settings.md

 **- Rate Settings:** configure rate settings for simple, fixed-interval scheduling, such as every 5 minutes or hourly.
 See the rate setting section in the [Monitor](../modes/monitor.md#rate-setting) documentation for guidance.

 These settings help automate playbook runs, ensuring timely and consistent execution based on your testing needs.

+In CLI v2, these settings are what turn a run into a monitor: when the playbook file passed to `satori-v2 run` contains `cron`, `rate` (or an already formatted `monitor` expression) under `settings`, the command creates a [monitor](../modes/monitor.md) instead of a one-off execution.
+There are no `--cron`/`--rate` command-line flags.

 ## Notification settings for execution results